Prince Harry, Meghan Markle step out on 1st royal visit as couple

 NOTTINGHAM, England — All eyes were on Prince Harry and his future wife Meghan Markle Friday as they attended their first official royal event as an engaged couple.

-Both shook hands and chatted with members of the crowd.
-Some fans offered flowers to the U.S. actress, who starred in "Suits."
+Both shook hands and chatted with members of the crowd, as wellwishers screamed "Harry!", "Meghan!" as they walked past.
+Some fans offered flowers to the U.S. actress, who starred in TV series "Suits."

+There was a heavy police presence on the ground and helicopter circling overhead.

 Harry and Markle were due to visit charities at a fair marking World AIDS Day before going to a school and meeting with teachers and students.